praekeltfoundation/molo/docs/features.rst

 Core Features
 -------------

-- Banners
+- Multiple Languages
-    - Image banners on the home page that can be linked to any page on the site
+    - Molo allows you to offer you content in multiple languages using the TranslatablePageMixin
 - Sections (and subsections)
     - Content sections that allows structuring of content on the site
 - Articles